bbc/dvbcss-synckit-ios/README.md

 The first step is to clone this repository, or use one of the release tarballs.

+If you only want run the demo app ([SyncKitVideoSyncDemoApp](SyncKitVideoSyncDemoApp/)), then skip the remainder of the steps and follow the instructions in the [the SyncKitVideoSyncDemoApp README](SyncKitVideoSyncDemoApp/README.md).

 ### 2. Build the frameworks